×

 Read More : NINE FORMS OF GODDESS DURGA WORSHIP, RITUALS, AND CELEBRATIONS

-The History Behind the Famous Kolkata Durga Puja Festival
+What is The History Behind the Famous Kolkata Durga Puja Festival?

 Durga Puja is one of the most important festivals celebrated in West Bengal, Bihar, Assam, and Odisha.
 It is dedicated to worshipping the divine mother who symbolises power and victory of good over evil.